 8.4 For EEA Customers: Dovico shall not access or transfer Customer Data outside of the EEA unless: (a) instructed in writing by Customer; or (b) it is necessary to do so in order to diagnose or repair a technical problem with the Services.
 In the event of a technical problem with the Services requiring access to or transfer of personal data outside of the EEA, Customer hereby permits Dovico to take such steps as are necessary to diagnose and repair the Services at Dovico’s secure facility in Canada, a country for which the European Commission has made a positive finding of adequacy, to use Customer Data only to the extent necessary, and to delete the Customer Data from the Canadian facility once the authorized purpose is completed.

 8.5 Dovico performs regular backups of Customer Data for the purpose of recovery in the event of a failure in Dovico's data centres.
 Dovico shall not be liable for the deletion, correction, destruction, damage, loss or failure to store Customer Data unless such deletion, correction, destruction, damage, loss or failure is wholly attributable to the negligence of Dovico, its agents or employees.

-8.6 Within twenty five (25) days after termination or expiry of this Agreement, Dovico will upon request provide the Customer with a file of Customer Data.
+8.6 Within thirty (30) days after termination or expiry of this Agreement, Dovico will upon request provide the Customer with a file of Customer Data.
 The Customer agrees that after expiry of such period Dovico shall have no obligation to retain any Customer Data.

 9.1 Customers may enable Applications using one or more secret keys (“Tokens”) provided within the Services to access and modify Customer Data.
 Customers are responsible for maintaining the confidentiality and restricting the distribution of Tokens.